rnakato/Churros/docs/content/Peakheatmap.rst

    H3K27ac_ENCSR752UOD_rep3_peaks.narrowPeak       histone

-Example usage of binary mode
+Example usage
 +++++++++++++++++++++++++++++++++++

 .. code-block:: bash

-   churros_peakheatmap -l samplelabel.tsv binary Rad21_ENCSR000BTQ_rep1_peaks.narrowPeak ./peakdir/
+   peakheatmap_binary -l samplelabel.tsv reference.bed ./peakdir/

 This command takes as input a file representing regions of interest (``Rad21_ENCSR000BTQ_rep1_peaks.narrowPeak``) and a directory  (``./peakdir/``) containing multiple epigenomic signals.
 We also assigned labels to the files in the ``./peakdir/`` directory.